engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 ## Vertical Teams

-Rapid delivery cycles are achieved by designing teams as autonomous vertical structures.
-A vertical team is aligned to a single product or service, feature, user journey, or user persona.
-This team is empowered to build and deliver customer value as quickly and independently as possible.
-The team does not require hand-offs to other teams to perform parts of the task.
+Designing teams as cross-disciplinary vertical structures allows us to align multiple competences with a shared purpose.
+A vertical team focuses on a single service, feature, or user persona and is empowered to build and deliver customer value as quickly and independently as possible.
+The team does not require hand-offs to other teams to perform parts of the task and achieves rapid iteration cycles by working autonomously.

 [![Vertical Teams](../../assets/images/book/collaborating-within-a-company/vertical-teams.webp)](../../assets/images/book/collaborating-within-a-company/vertical-teams.png)

 Vertical members include all disciplines across the necessary tech stack.
-Typically, a vertical team has members versed in the following areas:
+Typically, a vertical team has members versed in the areas of project management, security, infrastructure, development, metrics and monitoring, and UX.
+These do not represent a one-to-one mapping of skills to members.

-- Security
-- Viability analysis
-- Design and architecture
-- Development and code
-- Infra and operations
-- Metrics and monitoring
-- Product owner
-- Testing and QA
-- UX

-Note that this is not a one-to-one mapping of skills to members.
 A member may cover multiple disciplines, and more or fewer disciplines may be needed per team.

-The foundation of a vertical team's success is the ability to deliver to production without waiting for other teams.
-If our team owns its vertical tech stack and its continuous delivery pipeline, it can rapidly address newly discovered limitations and flaws in the software system.
-This ensures all technical aspects are integrated into a feedback loop with our customers.

-The independent nature of vertical teams supports teams to use the technology most appropriate for their specific customer problem, e.g., using a document database vs a graph database.
+The foundation of a vertical team's success lies in the ability to deliver changes to production without dependencies on other teams.
+It owns its tech stack and its continuous delivery pipeline and addresses newly discovered limitations and flaws in the software system autonomously.
+This ensures a reliable feedback loop with its customers and the ability to select the technology most appropriate for the specific problem, e.g., using a document database vs a graph database.

-A vertical team works on any sort of deliverable or outcome within an organization.
-A vertical team either works directly on a feature of our product or works towards internal goals.

 <!-- vale Vale.Avoid = NO -->